makisgrammenos/mv-pressure-prediction/ReadMe.md

 ## Data

-To train and test the model we used artificial data from kaggle which can be found [here](https://www.kaggle.com/competitions/ventilator-pressure-prediction)
+To train and test the model we used artificial data from kaggle's Google Brain competition  which can be found [here](https://www.kaggle.com/competitions/ventilator-pressure-prediction).

+## Test the model

+To train your own model from scratch clone this repository and run ```train.py``` which can be found in ``src`` folder.

+---

+### This repository is part of an upcoming research paper and there will more update on the future